Pensions

 The small pots problem: what you can do with yours

-It’s estimated that, without intervention, the number of small, forgotten pension pots could increase from 8 million to as many as 27 million by 2035.
+It’s estimated that there are around 23 million small pension pots in the UK that people are no longer paying into.
+And without intervention, that number could keep growing.
 But what is a small pot?
 And how can you stop this becoming a problem for you?

 What is a ‘small pot’?